A Way To Control Spending: The Envelope System

 5. Any money that is left over, either save or put towards your debt snowball (if you have debts).

 While we’re still setting up our envelopes, we know from watching others use the system that it can have a dramatic effect on how much money you’re spending.
-Not only are you setting limits on yourself and actually living on a budget, you’re spending cash, which hurts more.
+Not only are you setting limits on yourself and living on a budget, but you’re also spending cash, which hurts more.

 What do you think of the envelope system?
 Are you currently using the system, and how does it work for you?
 Do you prefer physical envelopes or using “virtual envelopes”?